Solar Panel System: Solar Panel Roof

 • Wooden frame

-The whole structure of your roof is affected if any of these components is damaged.
-How do you know if the roof has been damaged?
+The whole design of your roofing is affected when any component is damaged.
+How can one tell if the roof has been damaged?

 How do you check the condition of your roof?

 Wait a minute.
 Don’t go up the ladder.
 There are some things without taking the ladder out of the garage.
-Look for stains and leaks from the ceiling.
+Examine for stains and leaks from the ceiling.

-Excessive ventilation may be responsible for the recent increase in electricity bills.
+The excessive amount of ventilation could be the reason for the recent increase in electric bills.

-Here are a few of the most commonly used ways in which roofs can be damaged:
+Here are a few of most common ways that roofs may be damaged:

 • Broken or loose tiles